Personal Injury Lawyers,

 Public Service

 Raymond has served on the Ethics Commission for the City of Jacksonville; Co-chaired the JCCI study analyzing Jacksonville's Homicide epidemic; and served on the Mayor's Pension Transition Team.
-Raymond is a co-founder and the current president of the Haitian-American Professional Association of Northeast Florida, a nonprofit organization.
 Raymond is a board member of the Fraternal Order of Police Foundation.
-Raymond holds a first-degree black belt and is a former instructor and member of the Cuong Nhu Oriental Martial Arts Association, also a nonprofit organization.
-Raymond has also coached winning mock trial teams and competitors at Florida Coastal School of Law and is often asked to speak as a guest lecturer.
+Raymond holds a first-degree black belt and is a former instructor and member of the Cuong Nhu Martial Arts Association, also a nonprofit organization.
+Raymond has also coached winning mock trial teams and competitors at Florida Coastal School of Law and has spoken as a guest lecturer there and at his alma mater, the University of Florida.

 Education